Marques Hagans

-Marques Hagans (born December 29, 1982) is a former American football wide receiver.
-He was drafted by the St. Louis Rams in the fifth round of the 2006 NFL Draft.
-He played college football at Virginia.
+Marques Terrelle Hagans (born December 29, 1982) is an American football coach and former wide receiver.
+He is currently the wide receivers coach at Penn State.
+He played college football at Virginia and was selected by the St. Louis Rams in the fifth round of the 2006 NFL draft.

-Hagans was also a member of the Kansas City Chiefs and Indianapolis Colts and Washington Redskins.
-He is currently the wide receivers coach at Penn State University.
+Hagans was also a member of the Kansas City Chiefs, Indianapolis Colts and Washington Redskins.

-Personal life
+Early and personal life

 Hagans is a native of Hampton, Virginia, and played high school football for Hampton High School during his junior and senior seasons after transferring from neighboring Bethel High School.
 As a junior, Hagans replaced the graduated Ronald Curry at quarterback and led the Crabbers to the state championship in Group AAA, Division 5 of the Virginia High School League in 1998.
 Hampton advanced to the state semi-finals in Hagans' senior season in 1999.

 Hagans' nickname is "Biscuit."
 He is married to former Virginia women's basketball player Lauren Swierczek.

 College career

 Hagans played college football for the University of Virginia.
 He was originally recruited by Indiana University to replace Antwaan Randle El.
 However, Hagans enrolled for a year at Fork Union Military Academy after graduation from Hampton and subsequently decided to enroll at Virginia in the fall of 2001.
 He redshirted his true freshman year.
 Hagans replaced incumbent quarterback Matt Schaub during the first game of the 2002 season against Colorado State University.
 Hagans was named the starter for the following game against Florida State University but was replaced by Schaub, who went on to a breakout season.
 Hagans was primarily a wide receiver and kick returner for the remainder of 2002 and 2003, though he continued to receive limited playing time at quarterback.
 Hagans became the starting quarterback for the 2004 season after Schaub's graduation.

-In 2004, the Cavaliers started 5-0 and attained a #6 national ranking before losing at Florida State and finishing with a final record of 8-4 after losing to Fresno State in the MPC Computers Bowl.
+In 2004, the Cavaliers started 5-0 and attained a #6 national ranking before losing at Florida State and finishing with a final record of 8–4 after losing to Fresno State in the MPC Computers Bowl.
 His most notable game at the University of Virginia was a 26–21 victory over #4 Florida State in 2005.
 In his final game, Hagans led the Cavaliers to a come from behind victory over Minnesota in the Music City Bowl to cap a 7–5 season.

 He graduated with a degree in anthropology.